TomGeorgi/Swam/README.md

 # Swam
-GPU Project for the lecture 'GPU-Programming' on the HTWG at Constance
+GPU Project for the lecture 'GPU-Programming' at the HTWG Constance